 Listen to the podcast

-“How much time are you spending with God …and His Word?”
+How much time are you spending with God and His Word?

-Most folks who struggle with things in life do not have regular snuggle time with God.
-The LORD and His Words are a side item at best.
+Most folks who struggle with personal and relational issues in life do not have regular snuggle time with God.
+The Lord and His Words are a side item at best, or as I said, a rote exercise, not a real relationship.
 It is rare to counsel a person who saturates himself in God and His Word regularly.

-In the middle of Joseph’s drama it says in Genesis 39:20, “The Lord was with Joseph…”.
+In the middle of Joseph’s drama, it says in Genesis 39:20, “The Lord was with Joseph.”
 I love those five words.
 They are simply profound.
-That “with part” was no accident.
-Neither was it because of Joseph’s passivity.
-He had a walking, talking, living, breathing, adventurous relationship with the LORD.
-God was big and everything else was small.
+The placing of the “with part” in the holy text was no accident.
+It speaks to an active God, but don’t miss that Joseph had an active relationship with his Maker, too.

 The boy with a coat of many colors had a walking, talking, living, breathing, adventurous relationship with the Lord.
 God was big in his world, and everything else was smaller.
 If you are a Christian, God is “with you,” too, but are you “with God?”

 As you care for others, you will begin to see a pattern that many of them do not have a reciprocal with Joseph, with God relationship.
 God may be with them because they belong to Him, but their affections are “with” something else.
 They have yet to embrace the “God is with me” lifestyle practically, reciprocally.